 Holika Dahan – the Night Before Holi

 Holika Dahan or Choti Holi is the beginning of the Holi celebration, starting on the night before Holi.
-One can easily notice piles of wood and assorted debris lying on the streets of the varanasi city days before the celebration.
+One can easily notice piles of wood and assorted debris lying on the streets of the Varanasi city days before the celebration.
 The piles of wood are topped with an effigy of a demon named Holika.
 These woodpiles are set alight throughout the evening of Holika Dahan.
-Similar to many other rituals in India, the burning symbolises the triumph of good over evil.
+Similar to many other rituals in India, the burning symbolizes the triumph of good over evil.

 Preparing for the Main Holi Color Blast